Near-Optimal Performance Bounds for Orthogonal and Permutation Group Synchronization via Spectral Methods: Main theorem

+{ Simply speaking, Theorem~\ref{thm:od} provides a theoretical guarantee for the spectral estimator in the orthogonal group synchronization under additive Gaussian noise: the distance of the spectral estimator from the planted signal is controlled by the noise strength.
+As discussed before, the spectral methods are viewed as a relaxation of the equivalent least squares objective function~\eqref{eq:prog}.
+Therefore, they are unlikely to produce the globally optimal least squares estimator~\eqref{eq:prog}.
+However, the proximity of the spectral estimator to the ground truth provides allows nonconvex optimization approaches to have a high-quality initialization and enjoy a global convergence to the globally optimal least squares estimator~\cite{CC18,MWCC20,ZB18,L20c,L21a,L21b}.}

-Note that in random matrix theory, it has been extensively studied when the top eigenvectors of $\BA_G$ are correlated with the planted signals (low-rank matrix), see e.g.~\cite{BN11,PWBM18}.
-Once the noise level $\sigma$ reaches $\sigma\|\BW\| \geq n$, i.e., $\sigma > 2^{-1}\sqrt{n/d}$ where $\|\BW\| = 2\sqrt{nd} (1 + o(1))$, spectral methods fail to provide useful information about the planted signals.
-Thus our bound differs from this threshold only by a logarithmic and constant factor.
+{ Now we briefly discuss the optimality of our result.
+Note that the model $\BA_G = \BG\BG^{\top} + \sigma\BW$ for the $\Od$ synchronization under additive Gaussian is essentially the well-known spiked matrix model or the real deformed Wigner matrices~\cite{BN11,CDF09}.} Note that in random matrix theory, it has been extensively studied when the top eigenvectors of $\BA_G$ are correlated with the planted signals (low-rank matrix), see e.g.~\cite{BN11,PWBM18,CDF09}.
+For this finite-rank spiked matrix model, it has been shown in~\cite{CDF09} if the noise level $\sigma$ is above the threshold $\sigma > \sqrt{n/d}$, the leading $d$ eigenvalues of $\BA_G$ fail to exit the limiting semicircle compact support of the GOE (Gaussian orthogonal ensemble) for a sufficiently large $n$.
+This implies the spectral method (plus rounding) is expected to identify the planted signal only in the regime $\sigma \lesssim \sqrt{n/d}$.
+Thus our bound in Theorem~\ref{thm:od} differs from this threshold only by a logarithmic and constant factor.
+Though not explicitly stated, it is believed that $\sigma =\sqrt{n/d}$ is the threshold above which is information-theoretically possible to detect the spikes~\cite{JCL20}.

 0.25cm